Auto Repair Basics: If You Drive, You Should Learn Basic Repairs

 • The smell of gasoline vapors after a failed start, may mean you have flooded the engine.
 Wait a few minutes before trying again.

-If the odor persists, chances are there’s a leak in the fuel system.
-Consequently, a potentially dangerous problem, that needs immediate attention:
+But, if the odor persists, chances are there’s a leak in the fuel system.
+As a result, a potentially dangerous problem, that needs immediate attention:

 • Burning resin or an acrid chemical odor, may signal, overheated brakes or clutch.
 Check the parking brake.
-Stop.
-Allow the brakes to cool, after repeated hard braking on mountain roads.
+Stop and allow the brakes to cool, after repeated hard braking on mountain roads.
 Light smoke coming from a wheel indicates a stuck brake.
-The vehicle should be towed for repair.
+As a result, the car should be towed for repair.

-• So, a sweet, steamy odor indicates a coolant leak.
+• A sweet, steamy odor indicates a coolant leak.
 But, it’s possible that the temperature gauge or warning light, does not indicate overheating.
 Above all, drive carefully to the nearest service station, keeping an eye on your gauges.
 If the odor is accompanied by a hot, metallic scent and steam from under the hood.
 Then, your engine has overheated.
 Pull over immediately.
-Continued driving could cause, severe engine damage.
+Because, continued driving could cause, severe engine damage.

 Conclusion

-So, every vehicle is going to have quirks and there will inevitably be, a few things you can’t figure out.
-The main point to remember is that, auto repair basics are not as difficult as they look.
+So, every car is going to have quirks, and there will inevitably be a few things, you can’t figure out.
+The main point to remember is that, auto repair basics may not be as difficult as they look.
 And, it’s pretty hard to screw things up.
-Even newer vehicles with more electronics, have parts that can be repaired in your driveway.
+Even newer cars with more electronics, have parts that can be repaired in your driveway.
 Finally, it’s just a matter of, trusting yourself to do it.